AlisterH/fbautostart/README.markdown

 ===================================

-fbautostart is a XDG complient autostarting app for Fluxbox that was designed to have little to no overhead, while still maintaining the needed functionallity of launching applications according to the XDG spec.
+fbautostart is a XDG complient autostarting app for Fluxbox that was designed to have little to no overhead, while still maintaining the needed functionality of launching applications according to the XDG spec.